Gram Stain of Urethral Discharge

-A gram stain of urethral discharge test is used to check for the presence of bacteria in the urethra tube.
-The urethra tube is the canal that carries urine from the bladder to the outside of the body.
+A gram stain of urethral discharge test is used to check for the presence of bacteria in your urethra.
+Your urethra is the canal that carries urine from your bladder to the outside of your body.

-Depending on the infection present, several symptoms may occur.
+Depending on your infection, several symptoms may occur.
 The most common are:

 - burning during urination

-- abnormal vaginal or penile discharge (foul-smelling or yellow, grey, or green)
+- abnormal vaginal or penile discharge, which may be foul-smelling or yellow, grey, or green in color

-- swollen lymph nodes in the pelvic region
+- swollen lymph nodes in your pelvic region

 - pain during sexual intercourse